Akshith2307/Bank-Fraud-Detection-/README.md

 For a more detailed explanation of the project's design and results, including technical schematics, code snippets, and operational procedures, please refer to the extensive documentation and source code provided within this repository.
 We welcome contributions and suggestions to improve the project.
-Please follow the contribution guidelines laid out in `CONTRIBUTING.md`.